 2. Since I don’t have a chinois set like Amanda (though, I want one!), I sometimes use my fine mesh strainer and a spatula to mush the coconut around.
 I have also used my food mill, with the super fine grate.
-My favorite way is the cheesecloth, like Tropical Traditions recommends, but I rarely seem to have cheesecloth on hand for some reason.
-If you use the cheesecloth method, make sure your coconut milk is cool enough to handle.
+My favorite way is the cheesecloth, but I rarely seem to have cheesecloth on hand for some reason.
+Nut milk bags are also great.
+If you use the cheesecloth or nut milk bag method, make sure your coconut milk is cool enough to handle.
 I learned that the hard way!
 Ouch!

 3. I portion my coconut milk up in pint jars and then freeze.
 That way, I always have some on hand (the trick is remembering to pull it out of the freezer in advance!).
 I use pint glass Mason jars.
 I know some people are afraid to freeze in glass, but in all the years that I’ve been doing it, I’ve only lost a couple of jars.
 The trick is to only fill it about 3/4 full and don’t put the lid on it until it’s completely frozen.
 Then, defrost slowly in the fridge.
 But, if you don’t want to use glass, just find containers that work for your needs.

 4. I use the shredded coconut remains for a whole variety of things.
 I typically portion it up in little containers and freeze it.
 Then, I will add it to smoothies or baked goods later.
-If you want, you can dehydrate the leftover coconut meat and then either use it as you would dried coconut shreds, or you an whiz it up in your food processor and make coconut flour.
+If you want, you can dehydrate the leftover coconut meat and then either use it as you would dried coconut shreds or you an whiz it up in your food processor and make coconut flour.
 We’re talking zero waste!
-April Patel, author of “Don’t Compost it, Cook it!” would be so proud!

 So, tell me.
 Do you make your own coconut milk?
 Do you prefer homemade or canned better?
 If you’ve never made coconut milk before, have I inspired you to try?
 Leave me a comment below!